Rural Pharmacy and Prescription Drugs

 The use of telepharmacy, which employs technology to provide pharmacy services at a distance, is being used to provide additional access to pharmacist services in existing pharmacies such as in rural hospitals with limited hours of on-site pharmacist coverage.
 Telepharmacy also allows more timely review of medication orders.
 For more information on how to set up a telepharmacy program, please refer to chapter ten, Pharmacy, in Telemedicine.

 Health information technology (HIT) can also play a role in improving pharmacy services.
 Remote access pharmaceutical distribution networks have the potential to improve the quality of healthcare for rural populations without a local pharmacy.
 Computer tracking and automated dispensing of prescriptions could make medications less expensive and more readily available for rural patients.
-For more information on HIT, please see RAC's Health Information Technology guide.
+For more information on HIT, please see RAC's Health Information Technology in Rural Healthcare guide.

 What resources are available to help individuals pay for prescription drugs?

 Several resources are available to identify programs that can help individuals pay for prescription drugs.
 Partnership for Prescription Assistance offers a database of prescription drug assistance programs available from pharmaceutical companies.
-The website allows patients, caregivers, or health care providers to search for specific medications and find matching assistance programs.
+The website allows patients, caregivers, or healthcare providers to search for specific medications and find matching assistance programs.

 The American Society of Health-System Pharmacists (ASHP) provides resources and materials for various assistance programs.

 What is the 340B Drug Pricing Program and who benefits from this program?